gholler76/combat_dojo/README.md

-#	COMBAT DOJO! - current ver 2.1
+#	COMBAT DOJO!
+current ver 2.1

 ##	ABOUT THE GAME:
 Combat Dojo is a turn-based combat game pitting some of history's most feared warriors against each other.
 Oh, and Caillou is one of those warriors.
 Yup...

 ## 	ABOUT THE WARRIORS:
 **Each warrior is rated on a scale of 1-20 in the following attributes:**\
-	**PWR: Power** - the strength of an attack, a factor in total damage inflicted if the attack succeeds.\
+	**PWR: Power** - The strength of an attack, a factor in total damage inflicted if the attack succeeds.\
-	**SPD: Speed** - the speed of an attack or defense, a factor in the success of each.\
+	**SPD: Speed** - The speed of an attack or defense, a factor in the success of each.\
-  **AGL: Agility** - the fighter's agility, a factor in how well the fighter can avoid attacks.\
+	**AGL: Agility** - The fighter's agility, a factor in how well the fighter can avoid attacks.\
-  **ATT: Attack** - the overall quality of a fighter's attack, like accuracy.
+	**ATT: Attack** - The overall quality of a fighter's attack, like accuracy.
 Largest factor in the success of attacks.\
-  **DEF: Defense** - the overall quality of a fighter's defense.
+	**DEF: Defense** - The overall quality of a fighter's defense.
 Largest factor in the success of defenses.\
-  **RCV: Recovery** - the rate at which a fighter recovers health during a fight if an attack is defended successfully.\
+	**RCV: Recovery** - The rate at which a fighter recovers health during a fight if an attack is defended successfully.\

 Together, these attributes make up the core of each fighter's unique combat profile.

 ## 	PLAYING THE GAME:
 After selecting your fighter and your opponent, you enter the dojo to begin battle.
 A radmon event selected the first to attack, and then fighters take turns attacking or defending until one player runs out of health -or- 40 rounds have elapsed.
 Aa that point, the fighter with the most health wins.

 **When attacking, the player chooses one of three techinques:**\